Swsusp

-swsusp (Software Suspend) is a kernel feature/program which is part of power management framework in the Linux kernel.
+swsusp (Software Suspend) is a kernel feature (i.e., program) which is part of power management framework in the Linux kernel.
 It is the default suspend framework as of kernel 3.8.

 Objective

 SWSUSP helps to drive the system to a low power state (called suspend) when not actively used, while providing the ability to return to the same state as before suspend (called resume/restore).

 Features

 As of 3.8 Swsusp provides the following options under suspend: